Sunday, March 22, 2026

 and thank you for joining me today!

-Intermediate level - colour using alcohol markers, die cutting, fussy cutting, layering, stamping
+Easy level - bow making, die cutting, dry embossing, layering, stamping

 Materials required for this card are: